Storms are gone, rivers and creeks are rising

 HOUSTON, Texas (KTRK) --The storms are over.
-Meteorologist Travis Herzog says the sky will clear out later today, but we need to keep an eye on area creeks and rivers that are still rising from a swatch of 5-7" of rain that feel north of Houston.
+Meteorologist Travis Herzog says the sky will clear out later today, but we need to keep an eye on area creeks and rivers that are still rising from a swath of 5-7" of rain that fell north of Houston.

 Several creeks northwest and northeast of Houston are out of their banks, flooding low-lying roadways.